 08 May The Difference between RAM and Hard Drive

-Have you ever wondered the difference between your computer’s storage space and its memory?
+Have you ever wondered the difference between RAM and Hard Drive or the difference between your computer’s storage space and its memory?
 Often, this appears to be confusing, with the overlapping terminologies, you may seem not to know the difference.
 However, the Random Access Memory (RAM) is a temporary storage while the hard drive is the permanent computer storage, it lets you store data for a very long time, and its capacity is measured in Terabytes (TB) or Gigabytes (GB).
+Here is some more information on the difference between RAM and Hard Drive.

 So, what is a RAM?